 Chemistry is one of the central physical sciences.
-As a Chemistry Major, you will explore matter at its most basic—as a collection of atoms.
-A degree in chemistry will allow you to work in pharmaceuticals, polymers/materials, forensics, education, biotechnology, and many other fields.
+As a student of Chemistry, you will explore matter at its most basic—as a collection of atoms.
+Studying chemistry will allow you to work in pharmaceuticals, polymers/materials, forensics, education, biotechnology, and many other fields.
 Due to the relatively recent interest in eco-friendly living, “green chemistry” or environmentally friendly chemistry, has become one of the fastest growing fields within the discipline, and has led many students to interesting careers in a new “green” market.
 Many chemistry students also move on to graduate school and professional schools in the fields of medicine, dentistry, pharmaceuticals, and law.

-The major is generally divided into five sub-disciplines: organic chemistry, inorganic chemistry, analytical chemistry, physical chemistry, and biochemistry.
+Chemistry is generally divided into five sub-disciplines: organic chemistry, inorganic chemistry, analytical chemistry, physical chemistry, and biochemistry.
 This program will provide you with an introduction to each of these sub-disciplines.
-You will begin with general chemistry, transition into organic chemistry, and then complete a suite of upper level courses focusing on physical, inorganic, analytical, and biochemistry.
-You will also be required to take two semesters of calculus with analytical geometry and two semesters of physics.
-You will then be required to take five elective courses of your choice focusing on advanced topics in each of the sub-disciplines listed above or hybrids of those sub-disciplines.
+Working through the program, you will begin with general chemistry, transition into organic chemistry, and then complete a suite of upper level courses focusing on physical, inorganic, analytical, and biochemistry.
+You should also take two semesters of calculus with analytical geometry and two semesters of physics.
+After completing the core program, you should then take five elective courses of your choice focusing on advanced topics in each of the sub-disciplines listed above or hybrids of those sub-disciplines.
 These advanced electives are considered introductory graduate student courses.

-To fulfill the requirements for this major, you must complete a series of pre-requisites (4 courses), the core program (9 courses) as well as 5 electives of your choice (5 courses) for a total of 18 courses.
+To complete the knowledge equivalent for this major, you should complete a series of pre-requisites (4 courses), the core program (9 courses) as well as 5 electives of your choice (5 courses) for a total of 18 courses.

-If you would like to complete a Minor in this area of study, please click here.
+If you would like to complete the equivalent of a Minor in this area of study, please click here.

 CHEM101: General Chemistry I